5 Types of Real Estate Agents and Their Industry Specialties

 Qualities to look for in a real estate agent

+About 90% of sellers sold with the assistance of an agent.
 Whether you need a real estate agent with specialty training or not, you’ll want to find the right agent for your situation.
+Interview at least three candidates to find someone who is compatible with your needs, goals, and preferences and whom you can trust.

 Gauge an agent’s expertise with these questions:

-4. What is their communication method and frequency?
+4. Engagement style: What is their communication method and frequency?
 Do they take calls after hours?
 On weekends and holidays?
 When they’re with another client?
 How long will it take them to return your calls?
 Trapp’s version is: When I call, will you answer the phone?

-6. What do they suggest to prepare your home for sale?
+6. Pre-listing plan: What do they suggest to prepare your home for sale?
 A good agent knows which projects net a quick return on investment and what features buyers are looking for in your area.

 Trapp’s ultimate question is: What will you do for me that other agents won’t?
 “An agent should always look out for the client’s best interests, regardless of the commission structure,” he adds.